venk17/Position2-Webpage/README.md

 ## 🔄 Future Enhancements

 Potential improvements for the website:
-- [ ] Add React Router for multi-page navigation
+- [x] Add React Router for multi-page navigation
-- [ ] Implement state management with Context API or Redux
+- [ ] Implement state management with Context API
 - [ ] Add form validation for contact form
 - [ ] Integrate with a CMS for dynamic content
 - [ ] Add animations with Framer Motion